mlundine/Image_Correction_App/README.md

 This will make make a build and dist folder in the Image_Correction_App folder.

-The executable to run the GUI is in dist, named main.exe.
-Double click it to run.
+The executable, main.exe to run the GUI is in /Image_Correction_App/dist.
+Move it into the Image_Correction_App folder, then delete the now empty dist folder.
+Change its name to UnderwaterImageApp instead of just main.
+Double click it to run the GUI.

 **How-To-Use Continued**

-In the folder C:\Image_Correction_App\dist, there is an executable called "main.exe".
+In the folder C:\Image_Correction_App, there is an executable called "UnderwaterImageApp.exe".
 Double click it to run the GUI.

 This will bring up the GUI.